cj-mills/christianjmills/_posts/2022-6-7-Fastai-to-Unity-Tutorial-2.md

 ## Overview

 [Part 1](https://christianjmills.com/Fastai-to-Unity-Tutorial-1/) covered training an image classification model using the fastai library and exporting it to ONNX.
-Part 2 covers implementing the trained model in a Unity project using the Barracuda library and hosting the Unity project using GitHub Pages.
+Part 2 covers implementing the trained model in a Unity project using the Barracuda library.